-What is known about David J. Baugh is that he was born in 1919 in Indianapolis, Indiana, to Joseph & Abby Baugh.
+What is known about David J. Baugh is that he was born on May 31, 1919, in Indianapolis, Indiana, to Joseph and Abby Baugh.
 His parents divorced, in the 1920s, when he was a child, and with his sister and brother, he was raised by his father.
 He completed the eighth grade and attended George Washington High School in Indianapolis but left to work with the Civilian Conservation Corps.
 It is also known that, with his brother, he worked at Wrigley Field selling concessions at Cub games.

 In 1940, David was living with his sister and her husband at 536 Cable in Indianapolis.
-At some point, David moved, with his father, to Renton, Washington, where he was drafted into the army and inducted on March 6, 1941, in Tacoma, Washington.
+At some point, David moved, with his father, to Renton, Washington, where he was registered for the draft when the Selective Service Act took effect on October 16, 1940.
+He named a friend, Mrs. Hazel Lillian Harper, as his contact person and indicated he worked for a Joseph Taylor.
+He was drafted into the army and inducted on March 6, 1941, in Tacoma, Washington.

 David was sent to Fort Lewis, Washington, where he was assigned to the Medical Detachment of the 194th Tank Battalion.
 Each medic was assigned to one of the companies of the battalion, but at this time it is not known which company David was assigned to as a medic.